Symptoms of Food Intolerance in Toddlers: A Complete Guide for Parents

 - Food Allergy: Involves the immune system, can cause severe reactions like anaphylaxis, and requires immediate medical intervention.

-The Role of Genetics and Environment
+The Role of Genetics and the Environment

 The rise in food intolerances may be linked to genetic predispositions and environmental factors.
 Studies suggest that changes in gut microbiota, dietary habits, and early exposure to processed foods may increase the likelihood of developing food intolerance.

-If you suspect your child has a food intolerance, consult a pediatrician for a proper diagnosis and tailored guidance.
+If you suspect your child has a food intolerance, consult a paediatrician for a proper diagnosis and tailored guidance.
 Share this guide to raise awareness about the symptoms of food intolerance in toddlers and help other parents navigate this challenging yet manageable condition.